kushaldas/pym/docs/classes.rst

 __init__ method
 ===============

-__init__ is a special method in python classes, it is the constructor method for a class.
+__init__ is a special method in Python classes, it is the constructor method for a class.
 In the following example you can see how to use it.
 ::

     class Student(object):